-In the Application Navigator, right-click the project and choose Deploy > deployment > to ADF Library, where deployment is the name of the deployment profile.
+In the Application Navigator, right-click the project and choose Deploy > deployment, where deployment is the name of the deployment profile.

 JDeveloper will create the ADF Library JAR in the directory specified in Step 7.
 You can check that directory to see whether the JAR was created.

 When you deploy the library JAR, JDeveloper packages up all the necessary artifacts, adds the appropriate control files, generates the JAR file, and places it in the directory specified in the deployment profile.
 During deployment, you will see compilation messages in the Log window.